Juste Lisch

 Jean Juste Gustave Lisch (/fr/; 10 June 1828 – 24 August 1910) was a French architect.

 A native of Alençon, Lisch studied at the Ecole des Beaux-Arts and was pupil of Léon Vaudoyer and Henri Labrouste.
 His architectural career was geared towards civic work: stations, public buildings, churches, and restoration of monuments.
-Notably, he built the Gare des Carbonnets, an architectural masterpiece located next to Paris.
+He built the Gare des Carbonnets, a train station in a Paris suburb.

 Juste Lisch retired in 1901 and died in Paris in 1910.
 He is buried in the Rouen monumental cemetery.